zhenia97/SpamFilter/README.md

 predict_runner = PredictRunner()
 predict_runner.predict(args.message, train_data, YOUR_CUSTOM_CLASSIFIER, vectorizer)
 ```
-Run predict for your message:
+Run predict for your message and receive result with spam probabilities:
 ```bash
 make predict "Hello, have a nice day"
 ```
-You receive result with spam probabilities:
 ```bash
 Your message: "Hello, have a nice day"
 Prediction result: